SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 **Weights initialization**

-This function allow you to generate a 2D vector of size $rows \times cols$ with a random value between -1.0 and 1.0.
+This function allows you to generate a 2D vector of size $rows \times cols$ with a random value between -1.0 and 1.0.
 This function will be further use to generate the weights of the fully-connected layer (Linear layer).

 ```cpp
 std::vector<std::vector<double>> uniformWeightInitializer(int rows, int cols)